 The Company's distribution utilities serve approximately 100,300 electric customers and 69,300 natural gas customers in their service territory.
-The Company's distribution utilities are local "pipes and wires" operating companies and, combined with Granite State, had an investment in Net Utility Plant of \$426.8 million at June 30, 2009.
-The Company does not own or operate electric generating facilities or major transmission facilities and substantially all of the Company's utility assets are dedicated to the local delivery of electricity and natural gas to its customers.
-Substantially all of Unitil's revenue and earnings are derived from regulated utility operations.
+The Company's distribution utilities are local "pipes and wires" operating companies and, combined with Granite State, had an investment in Net Utility Plant of \$437.9 million at September 30, 2009.
+The Company does not own or operate electric generating facilities and substantially all of the Company's utility assets are dedicated to the local delivery of electricity and natural gas to its customers.
+Substantially all of Unitil's revenue is derived from regulated utility operations.